The next election for Multnomah County will be the May 21, 2024 Primary Election.

-Before each election, the League prepares an independent, nonpartisan Voters’ Guide to give voters reliable information about candidates and ballot measures.
-League members ask the candidates substantive questions and print their complete responses in the guide.
-We also produce videos of individual interviews with candidates for our Video Voters’ Guide.
+Before all Multnomah County elections, the Portland League prepares independent, nonpartisan online and/or printed voting guides to give voters reliable information about candidates and ballot measures.
+League members ask the candidates substantive questions and publish their unedited responses in the guide.
+We invite all candidates to include their information in our Voters’ Guide.
 League members also research the ballot measures by reviewing extensive information about each measure and interviewing the organizations in support and opposition.
-Then the League researchers write independent explanations and pros and cons.
+We work hard to keep all the information in our Voters’ Guide fair.
+Copies of the League of Women Voters guides are available in all Multnomah County public libraries, at the Multnomah County Elections Office (1040 SE Morrison Street, Portland OR 97214) and at the Voting Center Express in the Multnomah County East Building (600 NE 8th Street, Gresham OR 97030).

 How to Judge a Candidate